“I believe young people can make the world a better place and have the power to change it for the good.”

 “The children at Charles Dickens Primary told me that every child has a right to safety and a right to family.
 They thought refugee children would be feeling ‘scared’, ‘stressed and depressed’ and ‘weak’ right now.
 The children in Year 2 wrote speeches and performed them in front of the class, voicing their opinions about the rights of refugee children.”

 Cel has also attended and acted as host for the Halloween Ball to raise vital funds for children in danger.
-He has been involved in Soccer Aid, with football being one of his major passions and the values behind Soccer Aid of the right to play also a driving force in his support.
+He has been involved in Soccer Aid for UNICEF, with football being one of his major passions and the values behind Soccer Aid for UNICEF of the right to play also a driving force in his support.